chardso/Rabbitry/README.md

     • Flemish giant weighs 6.8 - 10kgs

-# MOTIVATION;
+# Motivation;

     • The alarming market of white meat and its health benefits.

- #  VISION;
+ #  Vission;

     • To become an example of idle youths yawning of unemployment.

     • To disperse the experience achieved from breeding to the young generation in communities.

-# FACTS ABOUT RABBIT PRODUCTS;
+# Facts about rabbit products;

 1.Urine,its used as a pesticide in agriculture.it can be used directly by a farmer or taken to agricultural research centres for purification.

 2.Meat,has a lot of healthy benefits
      • its and excellent source of proteins and proteins are used in the repair of muscles and blood.
      • its an excellent source of iron.
      • its also an excellent source of vitamin B12.

 3.Hair,used in healing open wounds.